noumanmoeen/Skill-Tuner/README.md

 - [ ] User can see their stats on a course (total points earned for that course, total time spent, % completed etc.)
 - [x] User can send their feedback on a course (rating)
 - [ ] User can answer quiz questions
-- [ ] User can also create a TODO list.
+- [x] User can also create a TODO list.
 (CRD, no edit)
-- [ ] User can chat with a general chat bot that answers questions about the entire SITE (not related to any specific course)
+- [x] User can chat with a general chat bot that answers questions about the entire SITE (not related to any specific course , do not requre mongo)
-- [ ] User can view other people's profile and see what courses that user is taking and their stats
+- [x] User can view other people's profile and see what courses that user is taking and their stats

 ### Course